imntest/pcd/all-1-intro.md

 Downloads  continue whether the app is active in the foreground, running in the background, or entirely closed.
 In addition, the SDK acts as a data cache, providing access to content along with its current download state.

+## Getting Your License Key and Ingesting Content

+Before you can begin using the SDK, you need to get your PCD SDK License Key.
+This is obtained from your Akamai representative.

+You can get started right away using the sample app, but in order to use your own content, you need to ingest content via the API.
+Talk to your Akamai representative about this.

 ## Audience

 This document is for developers implementing the PCD SDK; deep knowledge of Android and/or iOS is assumed.

 There are separate instructions for Android and iOS.
 Configuring your project to support these platforms is covered in the following chapters.